kanekop/future-cli/README.md

 - **Command History**: Just like a real terminal, you can navigate through your past commands using the `ArrowUp` and `ArrowDown` keys.
 The initial `./future.sh` command is pre-loaded into the history for convenience.

 - **Perfectly Cropped Snapshot**: After a successful boot, a shareable image (`.png`) is automatically generated.
-This snapshot is intelligently cropped to include the entire story of your session—from the initial "error" message to your successful command execution—with no wasted space.
+The snapshot focuses only on your successful command and its output—no distracting error messages or failed attempts.
+This creates a clean, inspiring image perfect for sharing.

+- **Interactive Share Prompt**: After successfully booting your future, you'll be asked "Would you like to share your future with others?"
+    - Use arrow keys, number keys (1/2), or Y/N to make your choice
+    - Selecting "Yes" reveals the share options
+    - Selecting "No" returns you to the terminal with an encouraging message
+    - 3-minute timeout automatically selects "No" if left idle

-- **Easy Sharing**: A share box appears at the top of the screen with two options:
+- **Easy Sharing**: When you choose to share, a share box appears with multiple options:

-    1. **Download Image**: Save the generated snapshot directly to your device.
+    1. **Download Image**: Save the generated snapshot directly to your device

-    2. **Share on X**: Opens the X (Twitter) intent window with a pre-populated template, ready for you to share your commitment.
-The button order is intentionally designed to encourage downloading the image first.
+    2. **Share on X**: Opens X (Twitter) with a pre-populated message
+    3. **Share on Facebook**: Share your commitment on Facebook
+    4. **Share on LinkedIn**: Post your professional future on LinkedIn

+- **Share-Last Command**: Missed the share prompt?
+Use `share-last` to share your most recently booted future anytime during your session

 ## How to Use